now streaming

 Creators: David Crane, Marta Kauffman

-One of the things that put HBO Max on the map was gaining exclusive streaming rights to one of the biggest comedies of all time.
+One of the things that put Max on the map was gaining exclusive streaming rights to one of the biggest comedies of all time.
 A previous smash on Netflix, this is just a perfect show for streaming.
 It’s easy to zone out to the familiar comedic rhythms of Ross, Rachel, Chandler, Joey, Monica, and Phoebe.
 Some of the comedy is undeniably dated now, but it’s easy to still appreciate the chemistry of this incredible cast.

 Friends